-Departure from Oriximiná on 26th August – arrival to Manaus on 28th August – big boat, sleeping in hammock, free food / buffet / free mineral water.
-36 hour trip.
+Departure from Oriximiná on 26th August – arrival to Manaus on 28th August – big boat, sleeping in a hammock, free food/buffet / free mineral water.
+36-hour trip.
 Price – R$100 Reais.

 Boat Manoel Monteiro – Manaus to Benjamin Constant – 156 hours

-Departure from Manaus on 18th October – arrival to Benjamin Constant on 24th October – medium boat, sleeping in hammock, free food / buffet / free mineral water.
-156 hour trip.
+Departure from Manaus on 18th October – arrival to Benjamin Constant on 24th October – medium boat, sleeping in a hammock, free food/buffet and free mineral water.
+156-hour trip.
 Price – R$320 Reais.